bio-ontology-research-group/onto2vec/README.md

       ```
       cat axioms.lst  > AllAxioms.lst
       ```
-    - If you would like to include the annotation axioms, do teh following:
+    - If you would like to include the annotation axioms, do the following:
       - Upload and save the annotation file corresponding to the ontology you are using in the *Onto2Vec* directory.
       - Open the file *getAnnotations.pl* in editor.
       - Edit the following line: